 What About Gestalt Psychology Today?

-For potential clients seeking to benefit from Gestalt therapy, each person may come to their own conclusions about Gestalt therapists' training and whether this type of therapy is the best treatment for them.
+As a relatively modern development, for potential clients seeking to benefit from Gestalt therapy, each person may come to their own conclusions about Gestalt therapists' training and whether this type of therapy is the best treatment for them.

 What Can I Expect From Gestalt Therapy?